wakey001/Euro4-modern-classics/README.md

 I chose these to be the total opposite of the red and black when hovered over and offer a wide ranging pallete of colour.

-.I have used contrast checker in the website [coolers](https://coolors.co/contrast-checker) to make sure my text is easily readable against all my background colours
+I have used contrast checker in the website [coolers](https://coolors.co/contrast-checker) to make sure my text is easily readable against all my background colours

 ***